The logo of Wynncraft's main mod

 Custom v.
 Optimized Family v.
 Skyward Family

 This guide recommends the use of a performance modpack as the basis of installations of type two and three.
-This is opposes the common practice of dumping anything with the word “performance” into your mods folder and hoping for the best.
+This opposes the common practice of dumping anything with the word “performance” into your mods folder and hoping for the best.

 This opposition stems both from the frequency at which performance mods update and the frequent incompatibilities between various performance mods.
 Without spending time to debug your performance mods as to avoid cases wherein they fight with each other, the best option is to just let someone else do it, in the form of a modpack.